Nexoscript/nexonet/README.md

-# nexo-net
+# nexonet

 > [!CAUTION]
-> **nexo-net** is a user-friendly and modern networking library currently in a very early stage of development.
+> **nexonet** is a user-friendly and modern networking library currently in a very early stage of development.
 > It should only be used for testing and contributions at this time.

 ## About